kach/nearley/README.md

 Vim users can use [this plugin](https://github.com/andres-arana/vim-nearley) by Andrés Arana.

+Visual Studio Code users can use [this extension](https://github.com/karyfoundation/nearley-vscode) by Pouya Kary.

 Python users can convert nearley grammars to Python using [lark](https://github.com/erezsh/lark) by Erez (currently experimental).

 Browser users can use [nearley-playground](https://omrelli.ug/nearley-playground/) by Guillermo Webster to explore nearley interactively in the browser.
+There is also a [Mac app](https://github.com/pmkary/nearley-playground-mac) by Pouya Kary.

 Webpack users can use [nearley-loader](https://github.com/kozily/nearley-loader) by Andrés Arana to